Skip to main content

 Name Session

-Within the Desktop app, sessions are automatically named based on the context of your initial prompt.
+In the Desktop app, session tiles display auto-generated descriptions based on the context of your initial prompt.

 1. Click the button in the top-left to open the sidebar